RalphRuiz96/Save-The-Sea/README.md

 1. Wales, sharks and many other creatures from the sea are dying at an alarming rate!
     - [337 Wales dead on shore](https://www.nationalgeographic.com/animals/article/151120-worlds-largest-whale-stranding-sei-chile-animals#:~:text=The%20cause%20of%20the%20massive,sei%20whales%2C%20which%20are%20endangered.)
     - [73,000,000 Sharks Found DEAD on this beach](https://www.youtube.com/watch?v=WeIEaHAXYbo)

 2. Sealife that go extinct will cause the eventual death of existing oceans, and then it **WILL** lead to our own death!
     - [If the Ocean Dies, We All Die!](https://seashepherd.org/2015/09/29/if-the-ocean-dies-we-all-die/)
+3. People, of all ages, are being enslaved to do forced labor, the death rate is more than U.S. troops dying over seas!

 The Link to youtube [Seaspiracy](https://youtu.be/1Q5CXN7soQg?t=38)